-Copying that does not need the Library's permission
+Copying and re-use without the Library's permission

-If you copy items from the Library's collections without seeking any additional permission from us, you accept the responsibility to make sure you do not infringe copyright or moral rights, as set out in the section on your responsibilities.
+If you make your own copy of items from the Library's collections without seeking any additional permission from us, you accept the responsibility to make sure you do not infringe copyright or moral rights, as set out in the section on your responsibilities.

-Copying that does need the Library's permission
+Copying and re-use that does need the Library's permission

 Place your order through Copies Direct.
 When you place an order, we will tell you whether copyright or any other restrictions apply.

-Copying digitised material from the Library's collections
+Copying and re-using digitised material from the Library's website

-Where this material is in copyright, you need to ask the Library's permission because a copyright owner may have allowed us to put a copy on our website but not allowed us to authorise uses beyond research or study.
+You need to ask the Library's permission because a copyright owner may have allowed us to put a copy on our website but not allowed us to authorise uses beyond research or study.
 In other cases the Library may have put the digital copy online using one of the exceptions in the Copyright Act that apply to libraries.
 These exceptions are not transferable to the public.

 For further information about obtaining the Library's permission to copy items found on the National Library's website (not in the catalogue), please Ask a Librarian.